 Caution for those interested in opening the third-eye.
 Once it is open it cannot be closed.
 These techniques alter perception – forever.
 And, depending upon your gifts it might be more than you expect.
 So, be sure you are ready.

 “I understand,” is Sahasrara, the crown.
 This last energy point is above the head.
 We associate it with the color white.
 This is the spiritual energy center associated with pure consciousness, wisdom, sacredness, and wholeness.

 This is the energy center that is responsible for connecting our consciousness to the source of consciousness of the Universe.
 This is the gateway that enables the expression of higher states of consciousness.
 So, it’s not surprising that enlightened teachers are often pictured in portraits with a “halo” of white light above their heads.
 Consequently, this is the passageway to such experiences as Oneness.

 Activating the Key to Healing

 We recommend everyone learn as many of the ancient spiritual technologies as possible.
 These are processes for expanding awareness and investigating higher states of consciousness.
 Healing is among these processes.
-Learning the healing arts is useful for your own health and it is also part of the spiritual path which gives us the opportunity to help others.
+Learning the healing arts is useful for your health and it is also part of the spiritual path which allows us to help others.
 It’s a very common occurrence to see someone shift the focus of their spiritual path after being introduced to the healing arts.